xinpengdr/MySQL-Front/Readme.txt

 package, you have to make a right click -> Install.

 To get detailed memory leak informations while debugging, you have to store FastMM_FullDebugMode.dll inside the Temp folder.
-This .dll is inside the Source\FastMM folder.

 Building the setup program: